 - Work with the faculty to mange risk, and to evaluate and improve future projects

-Community Partners through the Office of Community Engagement:
+Community Partners through the Office of Residential and Student Life:

 Each semester students collect donations of clothing, food, and toiletries to give out directly to the homeless on the streets of New York City.
 The Midnight Run is a non-profit that coordinates “runs” in the city for different organizations to give out items directly to those in need on the streets of NYC.